Environmental Justice Framework and General Plan Policies

 Human Rights Commission on February 9, 2023

-The draft Environmental Justice Communities Map (“EJ Communities Map”) describes areas of San Francisco that have higher pollution and are predominately low-income.
+The Environmental Justice Communities Map (“EJ Communities Map”) describes areas of San Francisco that have higher pollution and are predominately low-income.
 This map is based on CalEnviroScreen, a tool created by CalEPA& OEHHA that maps California communities that are most affected by pollution and other health risks.
-This draft EJ Communities Map includes additional local data on pollution and demographics, and has been refined during the community engagement process based on public feedback.
+This EJ Communities Map includes additional local data on pollution and demographics, and was refined during the community engagement process based on public feedback.

-“EJ Communities” are defined as the top one-third of census tracts with cumulative environmental and socioeconomic vulnerability across the City.
+“EJ Communities” are defined as the areas facing the top one-third of cumulative environmental and socioeconomic burdens across the City.
 The EJ Communities include areas of Bayview Hunters Point, Chinatown, Excelsior, Japantown, Mission, Ocean View-Merced Heights-Ingleside, Outer Mission, Potrero Hill, SoMa, Tenderloin, Treasure Island, Visitacion Valley, and Western Addition.

 For more information on the EJ Communities Map and methodology: